top of page

 Matthew 12:4-14.

 a.
-Jesus caused evil spirits to leave the man and enter some nearby pigs.
+Jesus caused the evil spirits to leave the man and enter some nearby pigs.

 c.
-He made the man his tenth disciple.
+Jesus made the man his tenth disciple.

 The man was possessed by evil spirits identified as Legion.